 Program may be completed in six years for students who enter with bachelor's degrees and five years for students who enter with Advanced Standing.

 Classes are scheduled on Tuesdays, Wednesdays, and Fridays to enable students to complete practica or pursue other activities.

-There are eight core doctoral faculty, four associated faculty, and six other contributing faculty members.
+There are eight core doctoral faculty, five associated faculty, and two contributing faculty members.
 Of the core faculty members, seven teach in the doctoral program, and one is the full-time Clinic Director who supervises students in practicum and internship.
-The program is further supported by associated faculty members including:

 Program follows a cohort model.
 Students who enter the program at the same time progress through the program as a cohort and take all of their classes together, thus facilitating cooperation, collaboration, and the development of personal bonds.

 Optional concentrations available in Psychological Assessment or Couple and Family Therapy.